openpnp/openpnp/Visual-Calibration.md

 You can print out the same fiducial as for the primary fiducial, cut it out with a margin of a few millimeters, and glue it onto a spacer.
 The spacer should be as black and matte as possible.
 All the other rules for the primary fiducial apply equally.

+## Nozzle Offsets

+After the calibration fiducial X, Y coordinates have been determined, we also need the Z coordinates.
+For this we need the nozzle tip (the very point) as the reference.
+Therefore, you need to load a nozzle tip to each nozzle and then perform the nozzle offset calibration solutions.

+In the spirit of the holistic approach described above, this step goes both ways: The fiducial will get its Z coordinate, and the nozzle will get its approximate head offsets in X, Y (these will be calibrated to better precision later).

+For multi-nozzle machines, the first nozzle (default nozzle) will serve as the head Z reference.
+All the other nozzles will be adjusted to the same reference.